Stockton schoolyard shooting: Adolescence

-In the summer of 1978, Purdy —then aged thirteen —struck his mother in the face following a heated argument.
+In the summer of 1978, Purdy, then aged thirteen, struck his mother in the face following a heated argument.
 As a result, he was permanently banned from her house.
 This incident instilled a lifelong belief within Purdy that he had been abandoned by his mother.
 He briefly lived on the streets of San Francisco and —having no alternative to survive —briefly resorted to prostitution.
 Shortly thereafter, he was placed in temporary foster care before being placed in the custody of his father, who had relocated to Lodi, California, following his divorce from Purdy's mother.

 Purdy enrolled in Tokay High School in September 1979, although he was an unmotivated student and something of an outcast.
 He attended high school only sporadically and gradually became an alcoholic and a drug addict with an accumulated criminal record for offenses including drug dealing, robbery, and burglary.
 At his father's urging, Purdy would undergo treatment at a Stockton drug rehabilitation clinic in the early 1980s.
 This treatment only produced limited results, although a counselor would note Purdy's behavior was indicative of an individual "seeking a father figure to restrain him," adding: "If his acting out is not contained now, he will develop into a highly deceptive sociopathic character and be practically untreatable."

 On September 6, 1981, Purdy's father died after being struck by a car.
 His family filed a wrongful death suit in San Joaquin Superior Court against the driver of the car, seeking $600,000 in damages; the suit was later dismissed.
 According to relatives, although Purdy's father had left his son $5,000 in his will, his mother refused to give him his bequeathment —instead using the money to purchase herself a car and fund a lavish trip to New York City.
 (Note: Purdy and his half-brother would vandalize this car in February 1986.
 His mother reported this act to police claiming her son —who frequently abused alcohol and drugs —had committed this act after she refused to give him money to purchase narcotics.)
 This incident greatly deepened the animosity between the two.

-Following his father's death, Purdy was briefly homeless; he alternately slept on the streets, in cheap motels, or flophouses —supporting himself financially with odd jobs, petty theft, and small-time drug dealing —before he was placed in the custody of a foster mother in Los Angeles until he turned eighteen.
+Following his father's death, Purdy was briefly homeless; he alternately slept on the streets, in cheap motels, or flophouses, supporting himself financially with odd jobs, petty theft, and small-time drug dealing.
+He was eventually placed in the custody of a foster mother in Los Angeles until he turned eighteen.